Paul Webster Hare

 Hare is a Fellow of the Weatherhead Center for International Affairs at Harvard University and a member of the Brookings Institution Core Group on Cuba.
 He has written two policy briefs for Brookings: “The Odd Couple; The EU and Cuba 1996-2008,” and “US Public Diplomacy for Cuba: Why It’s Needed and How to Do It.”
 With Carlos Blanco, he is the coauthor of a Brookings paper published in November 2010 on Cuba and Venezuela: “Is Three a Crowd – the Venezuela factor in Cuba’s policy towards the United State”.
 He is an invited Cuba contributor to the New York Times online Cuba Topics and has written articles for the Miami Herald.

 Hare served as president of the British Baseball Federation from 2000-01.
 He has been designated a Lieutenant of the Royal Victorian Order by Her Majesty Queen Elizabeth II.

 Ambassador Hare teaches classes on Diplomacy and on Cuba in Transition at Boston University.
 His novel, “Moncada – A Cuban Story”, set in modern Cuba, was published in May 2010.
-A new book on diplomacy, “Making Diplomacy Work: Intelligent Innovation for the Modern World,” will be published by SAGE publications in early 2015.
+He has also written a new book on diplomacy, “Making Diplomacy Work: Intelligent Innovation for the Modern World.”
 He and his wife Lynda have six children and live in Marblehead, Massachusetts.